stardog-union/demo-semmeddb/README.md

 PREDICATION | 13Gb | 97.972.561
 ENTITY | 123Gb | 1.369.837.426

 The target graph model [semmeddb.ttl](model/semmeddb.ttl) trivially lifts the SemMedDB predications to RDF.
 Instances of the `sdb:Entity` class are related by the `sdb:predicate` relationship (derived from `owl:ObjectProperty`).
-The `sdb:SemanticType` class represents the concept behind an entity:
+The `sdb:SemanticType` class represents the concept behind an entity.
+The `sdb:Predication` class maintains references to elements of an individual predication, e.g. in order to evaluate and trace its validity.

 ![SemMedDB Graph Model](figures/SemMedDB.png "SemMedDB POC Graph Model")